 Lichfield conveyancing FAQs

-How much is the council tax in Staffordshire County Council?
+How much is the Council Tax in Staffordshire County Council in 2021?

 Lichfield is situated in Staffordshire County Council.
 Council tax bands are as follows: